Nha Trang, Vietnams Beach Resort City

 If you’re more adventures Nha Trang also has a bus system with six routes.
 This is another good way to get around with fares being no more than 5000 Dong.
 The buses are air-conditioned and comfortable.
 Through the tourist area of Nha Trang are two popular routes, the No. 2 and No. 4 that cross near the center of town and have stops at a number of good beaches.

 The local currency is the Vietnamese Dong that runs between 20,000 and 25,000 to 1 US$.
 Also the U.S. Dollar is welcome, actually almost preferred almost, everywhere at good exchange rates as are most major credit cards

 The major attraction are the beaches.
-The largest resort beach area is along the coast ten miles south of the port toward the town of Biển Đông, but there are additional good beaches the north side of town and over on Tre Island.
+The largest resort beach area is along the coast ten miles south of the port toward the town of Biển Đông, but there are additional good beaches on the north side of town and over on Tre Island.

 Nha Trang also has a number of cultural sites including the Long Sơn Pagoda, a Buddhist temple in the city.
 It is regarded as one of the main attractions in the city, along with the Hai Duc Temple.
 There is also Po Nagar, a Cham temple tower built sometime before 781 AD and located in the nearby medieval principality of Kauthara, not far outside Nha Trang.
 It is dedicated to Yan Po Nagar, the goddess of the country, who came to be identified with the Hindu goddess Bhagavati.

 The area also has a number of highly rated skin diving and scuba diving sights.
 As an interesting note the waters around Nha Trang support a thriving seahorse population and collection industry much to the objection of the UN and wildlife protection groups.
-Dried and powdered seahorses are popular in some Vietnamese cuisine.
+Dried and powdered seahorses are popular in some Vietnamese culture and cuisine.